microsoft/Dynamics365-Apps-Samples/cif/Softphone integration/README.md

 ## Creating a Twilio function for use with the app service

-1. Follow the Twilio documentation to create a sample quickstart application: "https://www.twilio.com/docs/voice/client/javascript/quickstart"
+1. Follow the Twilio documentation to create a sample quickstart application: https://www.twilio.com/docs/voice/client/javascript/quickstart.
-2. Use the code from section "Twilio - Client voice" below for the "client-voice" Twilio function
+2. Use the code from section **Twilio - Client voice** below for the **client-voice** Twilio function.
-3. Use the code from section "Twilio - Capability token" below for the "capability-token" Twilio function
+3. Use the code from section **Twilio - Capability token** below for the **capability-token** Twilio function.
-4. Note the URL for the Twilio "capability-token" function created above.
-In this sample, we will use "https://twilio-sample.twil.io/capability-token"
+4. Note the URL for the Twilio **capability-token** function created above.
+In this sample, we will use https://twilio-sample.twil.io/capability-token.

 ## Configuring Dynamics 365 for using the sample app

 1. Note the base URL of the CRM org from where all webresources are served.
 For an online org, this should be of the form "https://<orgname>.crmXX.dynamics.com".
-In this sample, we will use "https://twiliosampleorg.crm10.dynamics.com"
+In this sample, we will use https://twiliosampleorg.crm10.dynamics.com.
-2. Install the solution "Dynamics 365 Channel Integration Framework"
+2. Install the solution **Dynamics 365 Channel Integration Framework**.
-3. Open the UCI app "Channel Integration Framework"
+3. Open the UCI app **Channel Integration Framework**.
-4. Click on "New" to create a new "Channel Provider"
+4. Click on "New" to create a new **Channel Provider**.
 5. Provide a suitable name and label
 6. For Channel URL, provide the URL as <azure_app_service_url>?base=<crm_base_url>&twa=<twilio_capability_token_url>.
 In this sample, the URL would be "https://twiliosampleinteg.azurewebsites.net?base=https://twiliosampleorg.crm10.dynamics.com&twa=https://twilio-sample.twil.io/capability-token"
 7. For "Enable outbound communication", select "yes".